-Deployment Integration Type Description SM with multi- tenancy rules UCMDB without multi- tenancy rules When implementing a UCMDB-SM deployment that has existing multi-tenancy rules in configured SM and does not have multi-tenancy rules configured in UCMDB, the user creates multi-tenancy rules in UCMDB manually as well as according to the rules previously configured in SM.
+Deployment Integration Type Description

+tenancy rules

 UCMDB without multi- tenancy rules SM without multi- tenancy rules When implementing a UCMDB-SM deployment that does not have multi-tenancy rules configured in UCMDB or in SM, the user configures the rules in SM.
 During the configuration process using the SM multi-tenancy wizard the user can create corresponding tenancy configuration in UCMDB.
 By creating corresponding tenancy configurations in SM the user also creates a corresponding tenant in UCMDB.